pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

 -----

-   .. method:: Page.getTextWords()
+   .. method:: Page.getTextWords(flags=None)

       Extract all words of the page's :ref:`TextPage` as a Python list.
 A "word" in this context is any character string surrounded by spaces.
-Provides positioning information for each word, similar to information contained in :meth:`TextPage.extractDICT` or :meth:`TextPage.extractXML`, but more directly and at a much higher speed.
+Provides positioning information for each word, similar to information contained in :meth:`Page.getText` -- "dict" output, but more directly and at a much higher speed.
 The word sequence is as specified in the document.
 The accompanying bbox coordinates can be used to re-arrange the final text output to your liking.
 Block and line numbers help keeping track of the original position.

+      :arg int flags: .. versionadded:: 1.16.2 indicator bits to control whether to include images or how text should be handled with respect to (white) spaces and ligatures.
+See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.

       :rtype: list
       :returns: a list whose items are lists with the following entries: